Login or Edit

 Do you support a woman’s right to choose?

 The first question I used to ask was: “Are you pro-life?”
-But I soon realized that this is the wrong question to ask, because then the person you’re talking to will automatically assume you’re pro-life, and so, to tell you what you want to hear, there’s a decent chance that if he’s pro-choice he’ll say “Yes” — which he could later try to justify by saying that he is “personally opposed to abortion, but…”
+But I soon realized that this is the wrong question to ask, because then the person you’re talking to will automatically assume you’re pro-life, and so, to tell you what you want to hear, there’s a decent chance that if he’s pro-choice he’ll say “Yes”—which he could later try to justify by saying, “I’m personally opposed to abortion, but…”

 So, in answer to my question, he said he did, and we went on to have a short conversation that went something like this: